alcir/bkzones/README.md

 Passing ```-n``` to the script, you can invoke the external script ```nagios_nsca.sh``` to send a passive check to Nagios, using the send_nsca command.<br />
 Edit it to suit your needs.

+## Logging

+Passing ```-v``` to the script, logs are displayed on standard output.
+Without this argument, only the log file is produced.